Meteor Showers in October 2026: When, Where & How To Watch Them

 • Active: September 10 – November 20

 • Description: This meteor shower is perfect for meteor photography newcomers.
-The Southern Taurids’ bright and relatively slow meteors are ideal targets for capturing; this stream also has a stable and low meteor rate that allows practicing visual planning techniques.
+The Southern Taurids’ bright and relatively slow meteors are ideal targets for capturing; this stream also has a stable and low meteor rate that allows for practicing visual planning techniques.
 The parent body of the Southern Taurids is comet 2P/Encke.
 The meteor shower has a “sibling,” the Northern Taurids, which are active from October 20 to December 10 and peak on November 12.
+You can learn more about the Taurids from our dedicated article.

 October 18: Epsilon Geminids’ peak